jdesiloniz/svpdev/ssp16asm/README.md

 * `LDI A, 0009`.
 * `LDI A, 8080`.

-But some of the instructions require a word, i.e.:
+Except when the other operand is a byte register:

+* `LDI R0, 0F`.

+There's a special case: `LDI addr, value` referring to a bank memory address (byte-size address) requires a word, i.e.:

 * `LDI addr, A` (i.e.: `LDI 1FF, A` - the 9th bit of the word is used to determine which RAM bank the address refers to).